 - But this will underexpose Snowy and make him medium gray, like Smokey.

-Use exposure compensation if you’re photographing in:
+Use exposure compensation when photographing in:

 - Program mode